NGSEP/NGSEPcore/README.txt

 20;2;10;14

-The sample id within each input pool VCF file must coincide with the pool ids present in the pools configuration file.
+The sample ids within input pool VCF files must coincide with the pool ids present in the pools configuration file.
+The VCF files can include information for one or more poools.

 ----------------------------------------------------------
 Obtaining relative allele counts from read alignment files